adam-palmer1/subghz/README.md

 We can now bruteforce the entire 4096 space by playing the full playlist within roughly 4 minutes.

-You can also create two sets of data for each command as I have done - a set of 16 sub files each containing 256 commands as well as a set of 64 sub files each containing 32 commands.
+You can also create two sets of data for each command.
+I created a set of 16 sub files each containing 256 commands as well as a set of 64 sub files each containing 32 commands.
 Once you've narrowed down the unit ID using the 16 sub files containing 256 commands each, you can then narrow it down further.
 It takes 15 seconds to play a sub file containing 256 commands, and it takes 2.4 seconds to play a sub file containing 32 commands.